-With the highest rate of cyber-bullying, body shaming, online predating, substance abuse, and many other dangers associated with social media, teens are having the hardest time even if they don’t share.
+With the highest rate of cyberbullying, body shaming, online predating, substance abuse, and many other dangers associated with social media, teens are having the hardest time even if they don’t share.
 Sometimes they don’t even know what is happening to them.
-They trust the strangers so early, post their personal life so openly, and share everything they feel.
+They trust strangers so early, post their personal life so openly, and share everything they feel.
 At first, they don’t realize the consequences associated with this type of behavior, but parents are there to help before it gets too late.

 You cannot just rely on your teens and expect them to learn things on their own.
 Sometimes, teens end up being the victim of depression, stress, anxiety, and even suicide.
 It all happens suddenly and parents hardly get the time to comprehend the situation at that time.
-That’s why parents need to supervise your teens and take steps beforehand to not to let the worse happen.
+That’s why parents need to supervise their teens and take steps beforehand to as not let the worse happen.

 Monitoring Digital Activities Through Parental Control Apps

-Monitoring digital activities of your kid is the first and foremost priority to supervise your teens for their protection.
+Monitoring the digital activities of your kid is the first and foremost priority to supervise your teens for their protection.
 You don’t know what they posted online today, to whom are they talking, or where are they going after school.
 Any parent would be scared about their kids’ safety if they don’t have this information.
 Parental control software like Secureteen, Mobistealth, Spyzie, MMGuardian, Screen Time, and many more can offer a variety of features to ensure your teen’s safety.

 These apps let you track their location, know their activities, restrict some websites and apps, and much more.
 You can have full access to your teens’ phones and supervise your teens through these apps

 Set Rules and Make Your Expectations Clear